aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/mass_spring_1.rst

    :linenos:
    :emphasize-lines: 3-5,7,11,17,25

 - Mass-spring: :vcisdoxygenmccl:`SSMGAM`.
-The SSMGAM implements the spring mass damper system dynamics using a state-space representation.
+The SSMGAM implements the spring-mass-damper system dynamics using a state-space representation.
 The input is the control force (Force) and the outputs are the position (Position) and velocity (Velocity) of the mass, as well as the internal states (not used in this application).

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-1.cfg
    :language: c++